MikeQMS/linkedinSavedArticleScraper/readme.md

 ### TODO:
 * testing the system with more than 4 articles saved
-* adding this application to docker container -> Does not work properly in docker
+* still some issues inside the docker container especially when it comes to the linkedin challenge

 Please let me know when you have further suggestions, requests or bugs.